 Step 5: Add your fav toppings

 Have ingredients for toppings absolutely ready and spread them on top of pizza as quickly as you can.
 You want to move quickly.
 The longer the spread pizza dough stays on the wooden flip, greater are the chances that it might stick to its surface.

-If you do not have a flip you can spread your pizza on a parchment paper or greased sheet of foil placed on a baking tray.
+If you do not have a flip you can spread your pizza on a parchment paper or greased sheet of foil sprinkled lightly with semolina and placed on a baking tray.

 Step 6: Baking the Pizza